uncw-library/d8-staff/README.md

 #### if you need to export a local database

+Use the phpmyadmin at :8113, or run on a command line:

 1) `docker-compose exec webapp drush sql-dump --result-file=/docker-entrypoint-initdb.d/{some filename}.sql`
 1) look for the file in ./db_autoimport/